toltec-dev/toltec/.github/PULL_REQUEST_TEMPLATE/add_package.md

   - Hi!
 Thanks for adding a new package to toltec and helping the community
   - to grow and enjoy more software on their devices!
   -
-  - First off, may may want to change the branch from `stable` to `testing`
+  - First off, you may want to change the branch from `stable` to `testing`
   - above to get rid of the pesky cross (❌).
   -
   - A good starting point would be give a rough description of: